-Seaweed is any of a number of species of brown, green, or red algae, found in greatest profusion in shallow waters on rocky coasts.
+Seaweed is a member of any of a number of species of brown, green, or red algae, found in greatest profusion in shallow waters on rocky coasts.
 Kelps are the largest forms.
-Many species are important for the manufacture of fertilizers or food, or as a valuable source of chemicals such as iodine.
-Kingdom Protoctista.
+The giant kelp (Macrocystis sp.) exceeds 45 meters (150 feet) in length.

 Derivatives of seaweed

 Many species of seaweed are important for the manufacture of fertilizers or food, or as a valuable source of chemicals such as iodine.
 Algin is a polysaccharide extracted from brown seaweeds.
 A derivative, sodium alginate, is a thickening agent and emulsion stabilizer used in the food industry, especially in ice cream manufacture, and as sizing in paper and textiles.